Last updated January 2025

 Some schools also offer rental programs, too, often at even cheaper rates than stores.
 Music teachers and band directors may also know of rental deals or used instrument sources.

 Before signing on to the mandolin-by-the-month club, ask to get rental terms and prices in writing.
-Some stores will rent instruments for a single month, but it’s more common to have a short-term contract, say three or nine months (usually tailored to the school year or terms).
+Some stores will rent instruments for a single month, but it’s more common to have a short-term contract, say three or nine months (tailored to the school year or terms).
 And most but not all shops offer lease-to-own programs, and insurance or maintenance programs.
 Ask, too, about used instruments, which are cheaper to rent and often not very different from new.

-And a finale: If you decide to pony up to buy a Fender or Gibson, used is also usually a better deal than new, and many music stores also deal in secondhand models.
+A finale: If you decide to pony up to buy a Fender or Gibson, used is also usually a better deal than new, and many music stores also deal in secondhand models.
 And give serious thought to buying your kid an instrument until you’re really, really sure that he or she is serious about music.